 - pumpkin puree

 You'll need a candy thermometer

 One thing about making fudge is that you need a candy thermometer.
 Heating the fudge to the correct temperature is really important for the recipe to be a success.
 If you're looking for a good candy thermometer, I have a few suggestions for you.
 This one is awesome.
 I love it becomes it comes with a pot clip so you can just keep it attached to the pot while the fudge is cooking.
-Or, if you're looking for something more digital, I would recommend this one .
+Or, if you're looking for something digital, try this one .
 It has raving reviews.
 Both would be perfect for making fudge.